dds-dotnet/dds.net-connector-cpp/README.md

 ## Sample application

-Sample use of the library is done in following simple application:
+Sample use of the library is depicted in the following sample application code:

 ```cpp
 #include <iostream>